freon4dsl/freon-ide/README.md

 Syntax highlighting in the IDE is not part of the Language Server Protocol.

 ## Syntax Highlighting in VSCode
-The VSCode extension includes both the LSP support, and also the syntx highlighting.
+The VSCode extension includes both the LSP support, and also the syntax highlighting.
 Once the extension is installed both should work.

 ## Syntax Highlighting in WebStorm
 The Redhat LSP plugin only supports the typical LSP functionality, but no syntax highlighting.
-To install the syntax highlighting you need to use the WebStorm textmate support.
+To install the syntax highlighting you need to use the WebStorm builtin textmate support.

 - Goto WebStorm => Settings => Editor => TextMate bundles
 - Click `+` to add a new bundle